Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 12L: Everything you need to know about Google's OS for larger screens

-In true Google fashion, Android 12L should have a few developer previews and beta builds before it fully launches in late winter or early spring of 2022.
-Everything below is based on the first developer preview.
+In true Google fashion, Android 12L has had a few developer previews and beta builds before fully launching for Pixel phones.
+Everything below is based on what we’ve seen so far.
 Let’s get started.

 Android 12L: Everything you need to know